Kexine/iml-project/task_4/README.md

 Some modifications to the original code have been made to ensure easy and fast reproducability.
 The modifications are clearly marked with comments and mainly deal with the following:
 * The needed data is loaded from Google Cloud Storage buckets that are publicly accessible and not from Google Drive.
 * The part where images are written to TFRecord files and uploaded to a GCS bucket is not executed as it requires granting access to the Google Cloud Platform.
 In addition, it takes a long time.
-(See point 3 in the report below.)
 * The submission files containing the predictions for the test set that were saved onto my Google Drive are being saved onto the local disk.